Maharashtra: Economy

 The economy of Maharashtra is driven by manufacturing, international trade, Mass Media (television, motion pictures, video games, recorded music), aerospace, technology, petroleum, fashion, apparel, and tourism.
 Maharashtra is the most industrialised state and has maintained the leading position in the industrial sector in India.
 The State is a pioneer in small scale industries.
 Mumbai, the capital of the state and the financial capital of India, houses the headquarters of most of the major corporate and financial institutions.
 India's main stock exchanges and capital market and commodity exchanges are located in Mumbai.
 The state continues to attract industrial investments from domestic as well as foreign institutions.
-Maharashtra has the largest proportion of taxpayers in India and its share markets transact almost 70 per cent of the country's stocks.
+Maharashtra has the largest proportion of taxpayers in India and its share markets transact almost 70% of the country's stocks.

+According to most recent data, Maharashtra is considered the richest state in India.
+As of 2024, Maharashtra is the richest state in India, with a projected GSDP of ₹42.67 lakh crore for the 2024-25 fiscal year.

-The Service sector dominates the economy of Maharashtra, accounting for 61.4 per cent of the value addition and 69.3 per cent of the value of output in the state.
-The state's per-capita income in 2014 was 40 per cent higher than the all-India average in the same year.
-The gross state domestic product (GSDP) at current prices for 2021-22 is estimated at $420 billion and contributes about 14.2 per cent of the GDP.
-The agriculture and allied activities sector contributes 13.2 per cent to the state's income.
+The service sector dominates the economy of Maharashtra, accounting for 61.4% of the value addition and 69.3% of the value of output in the state.
+The state's per-capita income in 2014 was 40% higher than the all-India average in the same year.
+The gross state domestic product (GSDP) at current prices for 2021–22 is estimated at $420 billion and contributes about 14.2% of the GDP.
+The agriculture and allied activities sector contributes 13.2% to the state's income.
 In 2012, Maharashtra reported a revenue surplus of ₹1524.9 million (US$24 million), with total revenue of ₹1,367,117 million (US$22 billion) and spending of ₹1,365,592.1 million (US$22 billion).
 Maharashtra is the largest FDI destination of India.
-The FDI inflows in the State since April 2000 to September 2021 was ₹9,59,746 crore, which was 28.2 per cent of total FDI inflows at All-India level.
-With a total of 11,308 startups, Maharashtra has the highest number of recognised startups.
+FDI inflows in the State since April 2000 to September 2021 totalled ₹9,59,746 crore, which was 28.2% of total FDI inflows at the all-India level.
+With 11,308 startups, Maharashtra has the highest number of recognised startups in India.